Robotto/DigLit/README.md

 DigLit
 ======

 A Digital Literacy project involving an Arduino Leonardo (makey-makey) based guitar-pedal-style stompbox with 3 buttons.
 The stompbox chooses the background which replaces the green in a processing sketch that feeds from a USB conected webcam...

+Some images of the project are available at: http://mark.moore.dk/#post248

 Consists of 2 major parts: